Freshmen who have completed advanced-level work and would like academic credit and

 Entrance Examination Board, P.O.
 Box 592, Princeton, N.J.
 08540.

-See Towson University's AP standards.
+See Towson University's Advanced Placement information.

 Towson University recognizes that the International Baccalaureate (IB) program represents